-The service sector is mostly represented by wholesale and retail trade (35.0%), transportation services (8.0%) and financial intermediation and insurance services (9.9%).
+The service sector is mostly represented by wholesale and retail trade (35.0%), transportation services (8.1%) and financial intermediation and insurance services (10.0%).

-The consumer price index, which measures inflation, amounted to 107.3%.
-The average annual inflation rate amounted to 110.8%.
+The consumer price index, which measures inflation, amounted to 106.3%.
+The average annual inflation rate amounted to 105.0%.

-In January-November 2023, the average monthly nominal salary of employees (excluding those of small enterprises) increased by 20.6% compared to the same period in 2022 and amounted to 32,142 soms.
-Its real size, calculated taking into account the consumer price index, increased by 8.6%.
+In January-November 2024, the average monthly nominal salary of employees (excluding those of small enterprises) increased by 12.4% compared to the same period in 2023 and amounted to 36,055 soms.
+Its real size, calculated taking into account the consumer price index, increased by 7.1%.

-In the first 11 months of 2023, the volume of international trade in goods increased by 29.0% compared to the same period in 2022 and amounted to 13.9 billion US dollars.
-The volume of export increased by 36.7% and amounted to 2.8 billion US dollars and the volume of import increased by 27.2% and amounted to 11.1 billion US dollars.
-At the same time, the share of exports in the structure of trade turnover constituted 20.2% and the share of imports constituted 79.8%.
+In January-November 2024, the volume of international trade in goods increased by 3.7% compared to the same period in 2023 and amounted to 14.6 billion US dollars.
+The volume of export increased by 21.3% and amounted to 3.5 billion US dollars and the volume of import decreased by 0.8% and amounted to 11.2 billion US dollars.
+At the same time, the share of exports in the structure of trade turnover constituted 23.6% and the share of imports constituted 76.4%.

-The volume of mutual trade with the EAEU member states decreased by 11.1% compared to January-November 2022 and amounted to 3.9 billion US dollars.
-The volume of international trade with third countries (non- EAEU members) in January-November 2023 increased by 1.6 times as compared to January-November 2022 and amounted to 10.0 billion US dollars.
+In January-November 2024, the volume of mutual trade with the EAEU member states increased by 9.1% compared to the same period in 2023 and amounted to 4.5 billion US dollars.
+The volume of international trade with third countries (non- EAEU members) in January-November 2024 increased by 1.4% as compared to the same period in 2023 and amounted to 10.1 billion US dollars.